PatrikValkovic/grammpy/doc/grammars.md

 The library interface changed between version 1 and 2.
 The decision was make to make the interface more python-like.
-If you already written the application using the old interface, you can still use it with a bit of changes.
+If you have already written the application using the old interface, you can still use it with a bit of changes.

 The only change is to switch the `grammpy.Grammar` class implementation with the `grammpy.old_api.Grammar` one.
 There are no more changes needed.